What if you were suddenly ill or injured and unable to communicate?

-The Health Care Directive (commonly known as a "living will") is the legal document that allows you to answer this question in writing.
+The Health Care Directive (commonly known as a "living will") is the legal document that allows you to answer these questions in writing.

 The Health Care Directive must be signed by you and two witnesses who are not related to you and will not inherit anything from you.
 You can change or revoke this directive at any time.

-The Health Care Directive form is a legal document once it has been completely filled out and signed with the appropriate signatures.
+The Advance Directive is a legal document once it has been completely filled out and signed with the appropriate signatures.

 Signed copies of the completed directives should be included in your medical record, given to any person to whom you give your durable power of attorney — including any alternate people you may have named — and to your personal attorney.